MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup.md

 # New-MgServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup

 ## SYNOPSIS
-Create new navigation property to targetDeviceGroups for servicePrincipals
+Create a new targetDeviceGroup object for the remoteDesktopSecurityConfiguration object on the servicePrincipal.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalRemoteDesktopSecurityConfigurationTargetDeviceGroup?view=graph-powershell-beta)
+You can configure a maximum of 10 target device groups for the remoteDesktopSecurityConfiguraiton object on the servicePrincipal.

 ## SYNTAX